By T. Juliette Arai

-“What records do you have here?” is a common question we are asked everyday at Archives I. This post — Part 3 of a 3-part series — provides a brief description of the civilian agency records one can find at our facility in Washington, DC.
+“What records do you have here?” is a common question we are asked everyday at Archives I (AI) in Washington, DC.
+This post — Part 3 of a 3-part series — provides a brief description of the civilian agency records one can find in DC.
 Part 1, Army [records at AI], and Part 2, Navy/Maritme [records at AI], were posted earlier.

 Textual Records of Civilian Agencies at Archives I

 Unlike the Army and Navy/maritime records at Archives I, the date ranges for Civil records vary by record group.

 With the exception of RG 21, all Civil record groups listed below are currently housed at AI; none are split between AI and Archives II – as one would find with some of the Army and Navy/maritime textual records.

 The following Civil record groups (RG) are organized according to subject area.

 - District of Columbia (DC):

 - St. Elizabeths’ Hospital (RG 418) – Case files will require proof of death or permission from the living.

 - Rent Commission of the District of Columbia (RG 132)